NodleCode/docs.nodle.com/docs/nodle-sdk/nodle-sdk-changelog-android.md

 - Fixed a issue where network configuration for the developer could cause issues and prevent the SDK to send payloads because of false positives
 - Fixed a issue where some Android 8 phone GPS stack is broken when trying to retrive location - LG build only
 ### Updated
-- Google Play Services minimum version to 21 - LP build only
+- Google Play Services Location minimum version to 21 - LP build only
 - Prevent the SDK from running two instances in multiple applications on the same phone
 - Security patches and adjustments to ensure latest protection mechanisms are added
 - Security patches to ensure stability and false positives